 In this passage "saved" means saved from passed sins.
 But there is another question that is just as important, and that is, what must I do to work out my own salvation?
 On this question there are lots of differences.
-I am much interestsays, "prove all things; hold fast that which is ed in these things over which we disagree and That which we can read in the bible is would like to have some answers to a few questions.
+I am much interested in these things over which we disagree and would like to have some answers to a few questions.
 Where there are differences, one, and sometimes both parties, are wrong.
 I want to know who is right in these matters under consideration.